 Further considerations you may need to be aware of include:

-Let to buyif you move out of your main residence, without selling it and buy another property, you’ll have to pay the 3% Stamp Duty surcharge.
-However, if you sell your original residence within 36 months of completing the purchase you’ll be eligible for a full refund of the additional Stamp Duty you paid.
-Learn more about claiming a refund in our guide Second Home Stamp Duty.
+Let to buy: if you move out of your main residence without selling it and purchase another property, you'll have to pay the 5% Stamp Duty surcharge (as of 31 October 2024).
+However, if you sell your original residence within 36 months of completing the purchase, you'll be eligible for a full refund of the additional Stamp Duty you paid.

 Most landlords know you can deduct certain allowable expenses from your rental income to reduce the amount of Income Tax you pay.
 From 1 April 2016, the Replacement of Domestic Items Relief replaced the Wear and Tear Allowance (WTA) which allowed landlords of fully furnished properties to claim an annual tax deduction based on 10% of their rental income.